 What else should you know?
 Frankfurt were one of the founding members of the Bundesliga back in the 1960s and have since played in the top flight for 51 seasons.
 Backed by a passionate and noisy fanbase, their Commerzbank-Arena is regularly the stage for spectacular pre-game tifos.
 The Eagles have enjoyed some success in cup competitions in recent years, reaching the 2017 DFB Cup final before winning it the following year, as well as progressing to the UEFA Europa League semi-finals in 2019.

-This season, head coach Adi Hütter has managed his squad well after the team’s star trio of Luka Jovic, Sebastien Haller and Ante Rebic all left last summer, with Eintracht currently still involved in three competitions.
-Filip Kostic is their main attacking weapon nowadays, the Serbian’s pace, driving runs, and devilish left boot a headache for any defence, and bringing him four goals and eight Bundesliga assists this season.
+Most recently, head coach Adi Hütter managed his squad well after the team’s star trio of Luka Jovic, Sebastien Haller and Ante Rebic all left in the summer of 2019 - with Eintracht finishing ninth in the league, while reaching the semi-final of the DFB Cup and last-16 of the Europa League.
+Filip Kostic is their main attacking weapon nowadays, the Serbian’s pace, driving runs, and devilish left boot a headache for any defence, and bringing him four goals and 11 Bundesliga assists last season.

 Watch: Frankfurt's resurgence in 2020

 Nickname: Die Breisgauer (From the region of Breisgau)